-What about little girls?
 From the moment of birth, because they don’t go through this chemical bath, little girls are more global or “two sided” in their thinking.
 Electrical impulses and messages go back and forth more quickly between both sides of a little girl’s brain.
 Females spend most of their time camped out on the right side of the brain.
 Over on that side are the centers for feelings and emotions, as well as the relational, language, and communication skills.

-Four Areas Of Difference Between Genders
+Four Areas Of Key Brain Differences Between the Sexes

 The differences between men’s and women’s brains in these areas show up all over the world, but scientists also have discovered exceptions to every so-called gender rule.
 You may know some boys who are very sensitive, immensely talkative about feelings, and just generally don’t seem to fit the “boy” way of doing things.
 As with both genders, no one way of doing things is better or worse.
-The differences listed below are simply generalized differences in typical brain functioning, and it is important to remember that all differences have advantages and disadvantages.
+The brain differences listed below are simply generalized differences in typical brain functioning, and it is important to remember that all differences have advantages and disadvantages.

 Male brains utilize nearly seven times more gray matter for activity while female brains utilize nearly ten times more white matter.
 What does this mean?